-Vintage 1952 Utrillo “Factories” Offset LithographGOLDEN RULE GALLERY
+Vintage 1952 Utrillo “Factories” Art PrintGOLDEN RULE GALLERY VINTAGE ART

 A beautiful vintage offset lithograph of Factories (Les Fabriques), 1911 by Utrillo.
 This lithograph is printed on one side and hand tipped-in on a sheet of heavy paper.

 Image: 10 1/8” x 6 3/8” tipped in on heavy paper.